Petworth House & Park – National Trust

 Explore magnificent Petworth House with its extraordinary collection of art and sculpture and stunning state rooms, set in beautiful grounds and parklands.

 Discover Petworth’s art collection

+Petworth House was designed to display the taste, lifestyle and artistic patronage of generations who lived here.
 The art collections of the various owners of Petworth House still remain on display within the house, and together the form one of the finest collections of art and sculpture in the care of the National Trust.
 In the North Gallery you find works by Van Dyck, JMW Turner, Reynolds and Gainsborough.
 The Gallery was built by the third Earl of Egremont who lived at Petworth 1751-1837, to showcase his collection, including commissions by JMW Turner.

 In the North Gallery you’ll also discover treasures that include an original terrestrial English globe from 1592, believed to be the only surviving one of its kind, as well as an early manuscript of Chaucer’s ‘Canterbury Tales’.

-Which rooms can you see inside Petworth House?
+Which rooms can you see?

 Inside the magnificent Petworth House you will see interiors which were designed to showcase the wealth and lifestyle of the family, and today are displayed as they would have been during the third Earl’s time.
 Explore exquisite rooms such as the Chapel and the Marble Hall, once the main entrance to the house, as visiting artists did in their day.

 Not to be missed, the Carved Room is famed for its wood carvings by Grinling Gibbons and is where you’ll be able to view some of Turner’s Sussex views which were painted in Petworth in the early 19th Century.

 See what life ‘below stairs’ might have been like.